Aligorith/GobStopper/README.md

 # GobStopper

-Pauses all videos across all open tabs by clicking on the icon or pressing F4
+Pauses all videos across all open tabs by clicking on the icon or pressing F4.
+Press F4 again to resume playback.

 This is useful when working in an office environment where you may be frequently interrupted while listening to music on Youtube or other